I Disappear: Release

 While still working on the song, Metallica learned in 2000 that a pre-release version was being aired on US radio stations.
 The band traced the source of the song to the peer-to-peer file sharing service Napster.
 After finding their entire catalog available on Napster, they became the first musicians to file lawsuit against the service (Metallica v.
 Napster, Inc.).
 As of April 2025, "I Disappear" was available for streaming via the Napster streaming music service.

 "I Disappear" was formally released with the Mission: Impossible 2 soundtrack on May 9, 2000.
 The single was released as a CD maxi on June 2, 2000, under the Hollywood Records label.
 In Belgium and Italy, the song was released by Edel-Mega Records.
-Metallica performed "I Disappear" 93 times from June 3, 2000, through December 19, 2021.
+In the chronology of Metallica singles, "I Disappear" was released between "No Leaf Clover" (March 20, 2000) and "St. Anger" (June 23, 2003).
+Metallica performed "I Disappear" 94 times from June 3, 2000, through May 17, 2023.

 On April 23, 2021, Metallica released the two-track Disappear (Leaked and Live) through their Vinyl Club.
 The first song is "I Disappear (Leaked Napster Version)", and the second is "I Disappear (Live)", a live performance recorded at the West Hollywood House of Blues on July 18, 2000.

 Critical reception

-Music critic Mike McGuirk (of the San Francisco Bay Guardian) described "I Disappear" as leaning on a reworking of "Enter Sandman" with an incorporation of some grunge aesthetic.
-McGuirk said that following Metallica's Load, which he called their "country record", this new song with a "mega" riff and "catchy as hell" melodic choruses proved that the band was not afraid to change things up.
+Mike McGuirk of San Francisco Bay Guardian described "I Disappear" as leaning on a reworking of "Enter Sandman" with an incorporation of some grunge aesthetic.
+He said that following Load (1996), which he called their "country record", this new song with a "mega" riff and "catchy as hell" melodic choruses proved that the band was not afraid to change things up.

+The Nu Metal Agenda ranked "I Disappear" at number 91 on a list of the 100 greatest nu metal songs of all time, with Holiday Kirk calling the band's first foray into the genre, "a summer blockbuster of a single."
+WMMR placed the song at number 13 in their ranking of every Metallica song, with Erica Banas labeling it "undeniable hard rock treasure," while Loudwire ranked the song at number 26 and stated it holds up "alongside the highlights of The Black Album."

 Track listing

-The CD maxi single of I Disappear has only two tracks, the title song and its instrumental version.
+The CD maxi single of "I Disappear" has only two tracks, the title song and its instrumental version.